 If you’d like a caffeine boost without the full dosage found in a cup of coffee, try matcha tea, a green tea made from crushed green tea leaves.
 One cup is equivalent to about half a cup of coffee.
 Personally, I find iced matcha tea with ginger and lemon especially invigorating.

 Fatigue can be a sign of hunger.
 Power up with a combination of high fiber carbohydrate paired with fat and/or protein.
 My favorite combination is a crisp apple or pear (bonus – crunchy food can help relieve stress) with protein-rich sharp cheddar cheese.
 And to prevent mid-afternoon fatigue, make sure your lunch is satisfying!

 Try taking a quick stretch break, which improves blood flow and awakens the nervous system.
 Stretches that target the spine and open the heart (chest) are particularly energizing.

 Dehydration is a common cause of fatigue.
 If you’ve made it through the day without hardly making a dent in your water bottle, try a glass of ice water.
 The cold water can be invigorating!

 Smoothie with maca powder

 Maca powder is a dried root vegetable grown in South America.
 It’s been used as an energy booster for centuries!
 Try blending it in a smoothie – it’s especially tasty with frozen banana and peanut butter – for an afternoon boost.

 Do you have any favorite afternoon pick-me-up tricks?
-Share your comments below, and be sure to unlock a coupon for your next Luvo purchase and sign up for Luvo’s newsletter for more nutritious recipes and exclusive giveaways.
+Share your comments below, and be sure to sign up for Luvo’s newsletter for more nutritious recipes and exclusive giveaways.